 - (a) After the conversation with the employee, the supervisor will then write a letter to the employee summarizing the discussion.
-It should contain the exact performance problem, the date of casual, and/or oral reminders, what offenses caused the reminder, the employees commitment and need to change in the future, and whether further steps of Positive Discipline could follow. - (b) The original copy of the letter is given to the employee.
-The immediate supervisor retains a copy of the letter and a copy is placed in the employee's Personnel (701) File. - (c) The supervisor will make a notation of this discussion on the Employee Performance Record sheet (Attachment I). - (d) The written reminder is active to twelve (12) months. - (e) Refer to Authority Level and Documentation Chart for approvals required.
+It should contain the exact performance problem, the date of casual, and/or oral reminders, what offense caused the reminder, the employee's commitment and need to change in the future, and whether further steps of Positivé Discipline could follow. - (b) The original copy of the letter is given to the employee.
+The immediate supervisor retains a copy of the letter and a copy is placed in the employee's Personnel (701) file. - (c) The supervisor will make a notation of this discussion on the Employee Performance Record sheet (Attachment 1). - (d) The written reminder is active for twelve (12) months.